songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 >Delete my goddamn forum account please. i'm sick of this place, these people, and this shit drama.
 >I know (sic) see why vertoe left by the way.
 Same shit.
 Same problems.

-Followed by a [post](https://bitcointalk.org/index.php?topic=1534087.msg15446668#msg15446668) on the bitcointalk.org forum:
+Followed by a [post](https://bitcointalk.org/index.php?topic=1534087.msg15446668#msg15446668) on the bitcointalk.org forum indicating his desire to accept donations from the Monero community:

 >For all my Monero Fanbois:
 43fn9DhL2eoCzuLz6EUwNoGD7KDbWFEwhAPyMCGJ6wxDZd7ULVodh1fKKiAMyzKLxoZSWMwPwz28yWf Str83dWf3HteRq9p
 yea thats right, I got myself a Monero addy JUST to see how much you really love me.
 2 threads about me isn't good enough, put your money where your mouth is!
 I'll be waiting!

-TDG then [posts a link](https://www.reddit.com/r/Monero/comments/4qyi33/someone_owes_me_fanboy_tips/) to all this drama to reddit.com/r/monero:
+TDG then [posts a link](https://www.reddit.com/r/Monero/comments/4qyi33/someone_owes_me_fanboy_tips/) to the drama to reddit.com/r/monero:

-Courteously welcomed by Cryptofantom
+which is courteously welcomed by Cryptofantom

 >Welcome friend, help us build Monero! :)

-and TDG starts soliciting tips:
+and then TDG starts soliciting tips:

 >Give me some funds man!
 I'm a professional website designer just looking build out my cryptofolio: 43fn9DhL2eoCzuLz6EUwNoGD7KDbWFEwhAPyMCGJ6wxDZd7ULVodh1fKKiAMyzKLxoZSWMwPwz28yWf Str83dWf3HteRq9p